scrapy/scrapy/docs/intro/tutorial.rst

 recommend `this XPath tutorial <http://www.w3schools.com/XPath/default.asp>`_.

-For working with XPaths, Scrapy provides a :class:`~scrapy.selector.Selector` class, it must be instantiated with a :class:`~scrapy.http.HtmlResponse` or :class:`~scrapy.http.XmlResponse` object as first argument.
+For working with XPaths, Scrapy provides a :class:`~scrapy.selector.Selector` class, it is instantiated with a :class:`~scrapy.http.HtmlResponse` or :class:`~scrapy.http.XmlResponse` object as first argument.

 You can see selectors as objects that represent nodes in the document